Body Image Issues

 Distorted Body Image Treatment at Promises

 Body image issues and a distorted body image often go hand in hand with the conditions we treat at Promises.
-Clients struggling with trauma, eating disorders, addictions and intimacy disorders may also have poor self-esteem and along with that, a distorted body image.
+Clients struggling with trauma, addictions and intimacy disorders may also have poor self-esteem and along with that, a distorted body image.

 At Promises, our dedicated staff helps people with distorted body image issues regain their self-esteem and experience personal growth.
 Since many clients with body image issues may also have other areas that need attention, treatment is tailored to address all of the client’s issues.
 Through one-on-one counseling and therapy in small groups, clients work toward self-forgiveness and self-acceptance, learn to tolerate and express emotions in more constructive ways, and develop trust and body awareness and ultimately, a more positive body image.